 NECESSARY SPECIAL FACTORS

-Work is typically reviewed in progress and upon completion for quality, quantity, timeliness, teamwork, customer service, and other factors.
+Work is typically reviewed in progress and upon completion for quantity, quality, timeliness, customer service, team work, and adherence to guidelines, effectiveness and other factors.

 A background security investigation will be required for all new hires.

 Metropolitan Washington Airports Authority is an Equal Opportunity Employer.